pluralsh/documentation/pages/debugging/debugging-tools.md

     port: 5432
 ```

-The interface is quite powerful, and supports things like fetching db credentials and initiating a sql shell, or spawning a web ui via `kubectl port-forward` and printing the credentials to stdout to allow a user easily log in.
+The interface is quite powerful, and supports things like fetching database credentials, initiating a SQL shell, spawning a web UI via `kubectl port-forward`, or printing the credentials to stdout to allow a user to easily log in.

 ## Logs